ymichael/projectintern/index.md

 layout: base
 ---
 # What is Project Intern?
 Project Intern is a collection of various initiatives to get more SoC students summer internships with tech companies.
-This document/site is one of the initiatives.
+This site is one of the initiatives.
 We hope to consolidate all the information regarding getting an overseas summer internship.
 With a focus on:

 - NUS SoC students
-- Internships with tech companies in the U.S._[*]_
+- Internships with tech companies in the U.S._[1]_

-_[*]_ We don’t mean to say that there are no interesting internships outside the US - in the past, SoC students have, in fact, interned at companies in Sweden, Canada, Japan and the UK.
+[1] We don’t mean to say that there are no interesting internships outside the US - in the past, SoC students have, in fact, interned at companies in Sweden, Canada, Japan and the UK.
 But the truth is that the biggest and most interesting tech companies are based in the US.
 Every summer, talent pours into the Valley, with interns taking up apartments and hotels and train stations, filling up hackathons and picnic fields and event halls.
 (These things happen at other technology centers in the US, of course.
 But SV is where it’s at).

 This means you’ll get to meet some incredibly talented people.
 It means that you’re probably going to have a lot of fun doing it.
 And it also means - given that you’ll be spending 3 months in such an environment - that you’ll learn a _lot_.